ToposInstitute/RelationalThinking-Book/_sources/chp5-graph-gluing.md

 :align: center
 ```

-There are many graph morphisms from graph (a) to graph (b).
-But there is exactly one choice that will make the triangle formed by the two blue arrows and the dotted arrow commute.
-This choice is again the most natural one, mapping blue to blue, green to green, orange to orange.
-The arrow from (a) to (b) is dotted to signify that there is only one such embedding.
+There are many graph morphisms from graph `choice 1` to graph `choice 2`.
+But there is exactly one arrow (dotted) that will make the 2 three-sided diagrams (2 triangles) formed by two yellow arrows and the dotted arrow commute.
+This dotted arrow is again the most intuitive one, mapping blue vertices/edges to blue, green vertices/edges to green, orange to orange.
+This arrow from `choice 1` to `choice 2` is dotted to signify that there is only one such morphism.

-> Commuting diagrams are like ecosystems in balance.
-The above diagram has 4 ecosystems pasted together (including the 2 squares starting at Graph-1).
-Any change in one ecosystem will create a change in the other.
-When the “most natural” information flow along the morphisms, all the ecosystems are in balance.
+> The above diagram has 4 commuting diagrams pasted together (including the 2 squares [^2] starting at `overlap`).
+Commuting diagrams are like ecosystems in balance.
+When ecosystems are pasted together along their edges, any change in one ecosystem will create a change in the other.
+When the “most natural” information flows along the morphisms, all the ecosystems are in balance.

+[^2]: A four-sided commuting diagram

 ```{image} assets/Ch5/8c.png
 :alt: Whoopsy!